 Symphony Orchestra of India Seasons

-Every year, the SOI, of which Bisengaliev is the music director, presents two seasons of symphony orchestra concerts, the Autumn season in September and the Spring season in February.
+Every year, the Symphony Orchestra of India (SOI) presents two seasons of symphony orchestra concerts, the Autumn season in September and the Spring season in February.
 Each includes symphonic concerts as well as recitals, and features renowned conductors and soloists.

 Check out more music festivals here.